irgolic/AutoPR/USAGE.md

 Follow these steps to set up AutoPR in your GitHub repository:

-1. Create a new file in your repository named `.github/workflows/autopr.yml` and add the contents from [the AutoPR-template workflow YAML file](https://github.com/irgolic/AutoPR-template/blob/main/.github/workflows/autopr.yml).
+1. Create a new file in your repository named `.github/workflows/autopr.yml` and copy the contents from [the AutoPR-template workflow YAML file](https://github.com/irgolic/AutoPR-template/blob/main/.github/workflows/autopr.yml).
+Or just download the this file and upload it to `.github/workflows` folder in your repository.
 2. Configure the action as necessary (see [Customization](#customization) below).
 3. In your GitHub repository settings, navigate to `Secrets and variables -> Actions` and add your OpenAI API key as `OPENAI_API_KEY`.
+You may need also add an personal access token if you need AutoPR to be able to update `GitHub Actions Workflows` directly, then set this token for `Checkout` and `AutoPR` step.
 4. In your GitHub repository settings, go to `Actions -> General` and scroll down to `Workflow permissions`.
 Enable `Allow GitHub Actions to create and approve pull requests`.
 5. Create a label in your repository that contains the string "AutoPR" (e.g., "Run AutoPR 🚀" or simply "AutoPR").